Loving Leftovers: Too Much Zucchini

 There will be no zucchini bread or muffins.
 At last count, the internet has 49 million recipes for those.
 No chocolate cake.
 No zucchini boats stuffed with rice and tomato sauce.
 No zoodles.
 So, with those ground rules firmly established, let's get started.

 Salt and dill, coriander and garlic cloves flavor the tangy, vinegary brine.
 The slices in the jar are crisp and crunchy.
 They look like cucumbers, but they aren't.
 They're zucchini.
 Layer them on your hamburger, dice and stir them into your favorite potato salad, or enjoy them all by themselves.
-But, make them with this recipe by Epicurious.
+But, make them with this recipe by Kevin West of Epicurious.
 I promise you won't be disappointed.

 Grated zucchini makes this corn loaf moist and tender.
 Onion, garlic, chili flakes, and jalapenos provide a burst of flavor.
 "FoodBlogAndTheDog" provides the recipes in both grams and cups.
 Note that the conversion for 180°C is 355°F.